apache/sedona/R/README.md

 ## Creating a SpatialRDD

-NOTE: this section is largely based on https://sedona.apache.org/tutorial/rdd/#create-a-spatialrdd, except for examples have been written in R instead of Scala to reflect usages of `sparklyr.sedona`.
+NOTE: this section is largely based on https://sedona.apache.org/tutorial/rdd/#create-a-spatialrdd, except for examples have been written in R instead of Scala to reflect usages of `apache.sedona`.

-Currently `SpatialRDD`s can be created in `sparklyr.sedona` by reading a file in a supported geospatial format, or by extracting data from a
+Currently `SpatialRDD`s can be created in `apache.sedona` by reading a file in a supported geospatial format, or by extracting data from a
 Spark SQL query.

 For example, the following code will import data from [arealm-small.csv](https://github.com/apache/incubator-sedona/blob/master/binder/data/arealm-small.csv) into a `SpatialRDD`: